HTD/Woof/Packages/Woof.Windows.Controls/Readme.md

 Handle the event in order to apply changes to your view model depending on the items selection state.

+### Spinner

+Place anywhere.
+If `IsOn` property is set, it will be displayed and spin.

+When the `Percent` value is set to a positive value, the spinner will spin and display the value set.
+Set `Percent` to a negative value to hide the spinner.

+### TextBoxEx

+Works as a regular checkbox.
+Set the `Label` property to show description inside the text box.

 See the provided demo project and refer to built-in XML documentation for more details.